j9t/little-books/manuscript/html-css-frameworks.md

 * [Tuktuk](https://web.archive.org/web/20150613115431/http://tuktuk.tapquo.com/)
 * [YAML](http://www.yaml.de/)

-@@

-(Some readers will remember Choke, too, although that humor may have been rather crude.)
+(Some readers will remember [Choke](https://meiert.com/en/blog/choke/), too, although that humor may have been rather crude.)

 These frameworks all vary in functionality and scope.
 Some focus on base layouts, while others go all the way into comprehensive print and mobile themes.

 Such a list of frameworks is the type of information that goes stale quickly.
-While some frameworks, most notably YAML (not to be confused with YAML Ain’t Markup Language), have been around for many years, other frameworks come and go.
+While some frameworks, most notably YAML (not to be confused with [YAML Ain’t Markup Language](https://en.wikipedia.org/wiki/YAML)), have been around for many years, other frameworks come and go.
 It’s more useful to obtain said impression from this list, regard it as a snapshot, and, perhaps, make it a starting point to experiment.

-Attributes of a Good Framework
+## Attributes of a Good Framework

 Now, what is a “good” framework?
 What does a framework have that we want to use?
 What constitutes the framework we may want to build?
 I’ve thought about and worked with and discussed this question many times.

 In a professional or expert context, “good” usually refers to quality.
 We can establish this for frameworks as well.
 A framework should, especially when it’s an external one, meet the highest applicable quality standards.